-- 81. Post-Show Inflammation.
-As recently as 2018, USDA's training manual acknowledged that when a horse suffers inflammation as a result of a natural injury, the horse is not sore within the meaning of the HPA.
-This commonsense approach recognized that there are numerous reasons a horse may show inflammation that is not caused by a human, as required for a horse to be sore under the definition in the HPA. - 82.
-Beginning in 2019, however, USDA adopted a new policy requiring its inspectors to disqualify horses upon any showing of post-show inflammation, without regard to whether such inflammation could have been caused by natural circumstances or be the result of natural in-show activity.
-This policy is reflected in the 2019 training manual, which removed the explanation that inflammation caused by a natural injury should not be considered evidence of soring. - 83.
+- 72. Beginning in 2019, however, USDA adopted a new policy requiring its inspectors to disqualify horses upon any showing of post-show inflammation, without regard to whether such inflammation could have been caused by natural circumstances or be the result of natural in-show activity.
+This policy is reflected in the 2019 training manual, which removed the explanation that inflammation caused by a natural injury should not be considered evidence of soring. - 73.
 The USDA's new Post-Show Inflammation Policy had a significant impact on trainers like Plaintiffs because it meant that horses would be disqualified under circumstances in which they previously had been allowed to compete.
 Nevertheless, USDA's change in policy did not go through notice-and-comment or any other formalized rulemaking.
-In 2019, USDA VMOs began informing DQPs inspectors that horses should be disqualified as sore upon any showing of post-show inflammation. - 84.
-Following implementation of the Post-Show Inflammation policy, USDA inspectors began disqualifying horses when they showed inflammation arising from natural causes.
+In 2019, USDA VMOs began informing DQPs inspectors that horses should be disqualified as sore upon any showing of post-show inflammation. - 74.
+Following implementation of the Post-Show Inflammation Policy, USDA inspectors began disqualifying horses when they showed inflammation arising from natural causes.
 For example, following a performance, a Tennessee Walking Horse may have minor sensitivity or inflammation that results from normal activity that occurs during a show, much like a human athlete may have minor sensitivity following a game or match.
 In addition, while showing, a Tennessee Walking Horse often will elevate its front legs, which may cause the horse to rub its back pasterns against the gravel or dirt in the show ring, thereby causing inflammation.

-- 85. Under its Post-Show Inflammation Policy, USDA has and continues to disqualify these horses.
-USDA inspectors do so even though a pre-show inspection (which is required of every horse) did not find any evidence of inflammation. - 86.
+- 75. Under its Post-Show Inflammation Policy, USDA has and continues to disqualify these horses.
+USDA inspectors do so even though a pre-show inspection (which is required of every horse) did not find any evidence of inflammation. - 76.
 This policy is wholly untethered from the statute.
-It exceeds USDA's authority under the HPA and violates the HPA by requiring disqualification of horses based on factors that have nothing to do with human intervention causing soring as defined in the Act.
+It exceeds USDA's authority under the HPA and violates the HPA by requiring disqualification of horses based on factors that have nothing to do with human intervention.